 - 14% of adults have experienced bank fraud.

-While there are many ways to decrease your chance of online fraud, such as creating better passwords or even setting up 2-factor authentication, the first and easiest step you can take is to begin using a Virtual Private Network or a VPN.
+While there are many ways to decrease your chance of online fraud, such as checking if you have a strong password or even setting up 2-factor authentication, the first and easiest step you can take is to begin using a Virtual Private Network or a VPN.

 Interestingly, while use of VPNs is extremely high in countries like Indonesia (22%), Thailand (18%) and even Australia (18%), it’s extremely low in countries like the United States (only 5%) and the United Kingdom (again, only 5%).